 FAQs about types of Pompe disease

-In general, earlier age at onset is associated with more severe, faster-progressing symptoms in Pompe disease.
+In general, an earlier age at onset is associated with more severe, faster-progressing symptoms in Pompe disease.
 Consequently, the late-onset form — also referred to as juvenile/adult-onset — is typically considered the mildest type of Pompe disease.

 The most common type of Pompe disease is the classic infantile-onset form.